helloworldless/cdk-java-starter/README.md

 ## Todo

-1. Find a way to share output sources from `lambda` module rather than using absolute path in `cdk` module' `CdkJavaStack`
+1. Current way of getting the lambda output jar is hacky.
+Investigate if we can get the path of output artifact from the lambda and pass it as an environment variable which is read in the CDK code